WISER

 Organizations that adopt this approach have demonstrated:

-- Faster cycle times: End-to-end throughput drastically reduced when unnecessary steps are removed
+- Faster cycle times: Throughput improves dramatically when unnecessary steps are eliminated

-- Lower operating costs: When waste is eliminated at the source, cost reductions follow naturally
+- Lower operating costs: Waste is removed at the source, reducing overhead and unnecessary labor

 About the Authors

 We've founded and led multiple successful companies, creating groundbreaking systems across AI, UX, advanced manufacturing, consumer products, technology, entertainment, healthcare, aerospace, and the public sector.
 Our work spans the entire business ecosystem—from sales and marketing to software delivery, product development, finance, HR, and operations.
-We're authors of best-selling books, creators of industry-defining methodologies, and holders of over two dozen patents.
+We've written bestselling books, created industry-defining methodologies, and hold over two dozen patents.
 Our innovations in user experience have earned nearly a hundred design and innovation awards while helping define the craft and systems that drove that field forward for three decades.

 The Jungle

-Their lateral approach works.
-Guided by first-principles knowledge and empathy for how scared children might behave, they discover clues everyone else missed.
-After 40 days, the children are found alive.
-The high-tech military teams with their checklists and linear search patterns had been looking right past the vital signs.
+Guided by first-principles knowledge and empathy for how scared children might behave, they found clues everyone else missed.
+After 40 days, they found the children alive.

-This true story illustrates our point perfectly: rigid procedures and conventional thinking can fail in unfamiliar territory.
+This true story illustrates how rigid procedures and conventional thinking can fail in unfamiliar territory.
 Meanwhile, curiosity, first-principles thinking, and the courage to break with tradition lead to breakthroughs.

 Traditional Methods Are Hitting Limits